Your Mac screen recorder, upgrade

 Styling

-A library of wallpapers, gradients and frame themes.
-Drop in your brand colors and every video matches without you thinking about it.
+Wallpapers, gradients, padding, corner radius and shadow — drop in your brand colors once and every video matches without you thinking about it.

 Annotations